srinath-chakravarthy/ovito/doc/python/introduction/running.rst

 	All modules that are available in the standard Python interpreter will also be accessible within OVITO.
 (Note that you still need to execute OVITO scripts with the :program:`ovitos` launcher.)
 How to build OVITO from source is described `on this page <http://www.ovito.org/manual/development.html>`_.

+In addition to non-interactive scripts that execute program commands and automate tasks, OVITO provides two more uses of the built-in script interpreter:
+You can :ref:`write your own modifier function <writing_custom_modifiers>` using Python, which can then also be used within the graphical program like the standard modifiers.
+Or you can write a `custom viewport overlay <../../viewport_overlays.python_script.html>`_, which is a script function that can draw arbitrary graphical content into an image or movie rendered by OVITO.